 As of today, Newen Studios is positioned to create distinct formats across all the strategic genres that are coveted by clients.
-These include: events-based drama (Liaison, Opéra and Marie-Antoinette), daily shows (Ici tout commence, Demain nous appartient), entertainment, animation and documentaries.
-Supported by a wealth of talent, Newen Studios is able to cover an extensive range of production budgets, ranging from event-focused drama to TV movies and magazine shows, thereby fulfilling its clients' every need.
+These include: events-based drama (Liaison, Opéra and Marie-Antoinette), daily shows (lci tout commence, Demain nous appartient), entertainment, animation and documentaries.
+Supported by a wealth of talent, Newen Studios is able to cover an extensive range of production budgets, ranging from event-focused drama to TV movies and magazine shows, thereby fulfilling its clients' every need. • Responsible advertising: at the 2022 EKOPO Awards, which recognises game-changing industry players, TF1 Pub won the Gold Trophy in "Responsible broadcasting" through EcoFunding.
+Founded in January 2022 with support from ADEME French Environment and Energy Management Agency), the programme manages the first-ever environmental advertising fund.